manjulaD/choreo-sample-book-list-app/README.md

-# Choreo Sample - Book List Application
+# Choreo Sample - Grocery List Application

-Welcome to the Choreo Book List Application sample!
+Welcome to the Choreo Gorcery List Application sample!
 This application is designed to help you get familiar with the [Choreo](https://console.choreo.dev/) platform and its features.

 ## Overview

-This application is a multi-user book list manager.
-It allows multiple users to maintain their own book lists independently.
-Each user can add, remove, and view books in their personal book list.
+This application is a multi-user Grocery list manager.
+It allows multiple users to maintain their own Grocery lists independently.
+Each user can add, remove, and view books in their personal Grocery list.
 It's built using the Choreo platform, showcasing its capabilities in building and deploying multi-user web applications.

 ## Directory Overview